waterson/purescript-webaudio/README.md

 ### examples

-Samples exercising most of these changes are to be found at [webaudio-examples](https://github.com/newlandsvalley/webaudio-examples).
+Samples exercising most of these changes are to be found at [webaudio-examples](https://github.com/newlandsvalley/webaudio-examples) and at [purescript-audiograph](https://github.com/newlandsvalley/purescript-audiograph) (which is an attempt to provide a declarative interface to web-audio).

 ## adkelley changes